How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Practical fixes:

-- Take a 10-minute walk after meals
+- Take a 10-minute walk after meals (reduces cortisol and blood sugar simultaneously)

-- Aim for 7–8 hours sleep
+- Aim for 7–8 hours sleep — the most powerful cortisol regulator available

-- Limit caffeine after 2 PM
+- Limit caffeine after 2 PM (caffeine raises cortisol)

-- Practice 5–10 minute daily breathing exercises
+- Practice 5–10 minutes of daily breathing exercises or mindfulness

 5 Myths About Belly Fat (Debunked)